 Mary returns to the tomb after the other women have left and goes into tomb.
 An angel speaks to her.
 Still weeping she exits the tomb and Jesus speaks to her asking her why she is crying.
 She thinks He is the gardener until He says her name.
 Then she knows!
 She becomes the first person to see the resurrected Jesus.
 [Jesus later appears to the other women before they have reached the city.]
 Jesus gives her a message for the disciples.
 She returns and tells the disciples that she has seen the Lord as some of the other women had already done.
 The disciples thought the women were just babbling out of grief or delusions.
 [Matt.
 28:1-11, Mk.
 16:1-11, Luke 24:1-12, John 20:1-18 ]

 As a side note, this is an evidence of the truth of the resurrection and of how God honours women who love Him.
 In the Jewish tradition of the time women were considered unreliable and were not able to testify in court.
-Yet Jesus chose women as the first witness of the greatest event in the history of the world.
+Yet Jesus chose women as the first witnesses of the greatest event in the history of the world.
 No Jewish person trying to invent a story would ever have done that.
-Anybody who says the Bible degrades women have only read it [if they have read it] with prejudiced and ignorant eyes.
+Anyone who claims the Bible degrades women has only read it [if they have read it at all] with prejudiced and ignorant eyes.

 After the resurrection, Mary Magdalene fades from history.
-It is extremely likely she was one of the 120 in the upper room when the Holy Spirit first descended and involved in the church in Acts but we have no Scriptural confirmation of this.
+It is extremely likely she was one of the 120 in the upper room when the Holy Spirit first descended and was involved in the church in Acts, but we have no Scriptural confirmation of this.